kbaldwin120/ilao-documentation/docs/source/legal_content_cms.rst

 Redirect "Service unavailable"
 --------------------------------
-If you get a fast loading "service unavailable" message this is usually a redirect issue. (this is different than the "temporarily unavailable" message
+If you get a fast loading "Service unavailable" message this is usually a redirect issue.
+(This is different than the "temporarily unavailable" message.)

 .. image:: ../assets/service-unavailable.png